sflynlang/sflynlang-interpreter/README.md

-# slang
+# Sflynlang Compiler

-This project contains the source code of the slang programming language.
+This project contains the source code of the Sflynlang programming language.
 It is written in Rustlang.

 ## Pre-requisites
 - [Rustlang](https://rustup.rs/)